juliangruber/async-stream/Readme.md

 ## Semantics

   A generator stream is simply a generator function.
-If you're familiar with other stream semantics: There's only readable streams, no need for writable and transform.
+If you're familiar with other stream semantics: There's only readable streams, no need for writables and transforms.

   - A readable is a function: `var read = readable()`.
   - A transform is a readable that takes a stream as argument: `var read = transform(readable())`.